- About Us

 - Rent a Space

-Still have questions?
-Visit our Camp Hale Frequently Asked Questions.
+Have questions?
+Visit our Camp Hale Frequently Asked Questions page

 The mission of United South End Settlements is to harness the power of our diverse community to disrupt the cycle of poverty for children and their families.